gardenlinux/gardenlinux/features/_oras/README.md

 $ ./build.sh --features kvm,_oras .build/
 ```

-The output of the build process shows the oras command to push the artifacts in the way they can be consumed by onmetal-image.
+The output of the build process shows the oras command to push the artifacts in the way they can be consumed by a `onmetal` image.

 ### Details